pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Infrastructure
 ==============

-Since the application state is determined by a sequence of events, the events of the application must somehow be stored, and the entities somehow retrieved.
+Since the application state is determined by a sequence of events, the application must somehow be able both to persist the events, and then recover the entities.

 Database table
 --------------